destel/rill/README.md

 ## Batching
 Batching is a common pattern in concurrent processing, especially when dealing with external services or databases.
 Rill provides a Batch function that organizes a stream of items into batches of a specified size.
 It's also possible to specify a timeout, after which the batch is emitted even if it's not full.
-This is useful for keeping an app reactive when input stream is slow or sparse.
+This is useful for keeping an application reactive when input stream is slow or sparse.